ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-k8.md

 ```
 {: codeblock}

-Run the following command to add the file to your cluster definition:
+Run the following command to add the configuration to your cluster definition:
 ```
 kubectl apply -n ibpinfra -f service.yaml
 ```
 {: codeblock}

-When the command completes successfully, you should see something similar to:
+When the command completes successfully you should see something similar to:
 ```
 service/ibp-webhook created
 ```

-### 4. Extract the certificate
+#### 4. Extract the certificate
+{: #upgrade-webhook-extract-cert}

-Next, we need to extract the TLS certificate that was generated by the webhook deployment so that it can be used in the custom resource definitions in the next steps.
+Next, we need to extract the TLS certificate that was generated by the webhook deployment so that it can be used in the next steps.
 Run the following command to extract the secret to a base64 encoded string:

 ```
 kubectl get secret webhook-tls-cert -n ibpinfra -o json | jq -r .data.\"cert.pem\"